-You won’t believe how flavorful these plant based meatballs are!
-Made with lentils and spiced to perfection, these Lentil Meatballs are vegan friendly and gluten free.
+You won't believe how flavorful these plant-based meatballs are!
+Made with lentils and spiced to perfection, these Lentil Meatballs are vegan-friendly and gluten-free.
 But even meat eaters approve!

 Meatballs have long been one of my favorite foods ever.

 I must say, I was VERY skeptical.
-While I love so many plant based recipes like Sweet Potato Black Bean Chili and Vegetarian Fajitas, I was a bit skeptical I would be able to enjoy a vegan meatball as much as traditional meatballs.
+While I love so many plant-based recipes like Sweet Potato Black Bean Chili and Vegetarian Fajitas, I was a bit skeptical I would be able to enjoy a vegan meatball as much as traditional meatballs.

 But friends, I hit this one out of the park!

 These Vegan Meatballs are full of Italian flavor and are a bit crispy on the outside and tender on the inside.
-They also happen to be gluten free!
-While the texture is not an exact replica of meat-based meatballs, these plant based meatballs won me AND my picky husband and kids over!
+They also happen to be gluten-free!
+While the texture is not an exact replica of meat-based meatballs, these plant-based meatballs won me AND my picky husband and kids over!

 - Lentils: Lentils really are a great substitute for meat in so many dishes, as they are full or protein and have a great hearty texture.
 Lentils also come with the added benefit of being gluten-free, full of fiber and iron.
 And when blended up in a food processor, lentils are the perfect base for this meatless meatball.
-Be sure to use GREEN lentils for the best texture.
+Be sure to use green or brown lentils for the best texture.

 - Oats: To keep these meatballs gluten free as well as vegan friendly, I use oats in place of bread crumbs.
 By all means you can use bread crumbs instead, but I love the texture that the oats provide in these meatballs.

-- Flax Egg: Instead of eggs, mix together ground flax seed and water, which will help be the glue to keep these meatballs together.
+- Flax Egg: Instead of eggs, mix together ground flaxseed and water, which will help be the glue to keep these meatballs together.

 - Spices: Spices are KEY in these meatballs.
 And I add in A LOT of dried spices, along with minced garlic.